danchoi/soywiki/README.markdown

 You can delete a page with `,#`.

-You can create a wiki page directly, without first typing a WikiWord and traversing it, by pressing `,c`.
+To create a wiki page directly, without first typing a WikiWord and traversing it, type `:SWCreate` followed by the full path to the new page.
+The form of the argument here should be `namespace/WikiWord`.
+You may use command line file path autocomplete to fill out the namespace subdirectory if it already exists.

 Beyond the standard cut and paste, SoyWiki gives you four fast ways of shuttling text from one wiki page to another.